jtyr/ansible-keepalived/README.md

           # Use the check above
           - track_script:
               - chk_http
-    # Disable detailed logging in the sysconfig file
+    # Disable detailed logging in the sysconfig file (RedHat-based distros only)
     keepalived_sysconfig_options: ""
+    # Enable detailed logging in the default file (Debian-based distros only)
+    keepalived_default_options: "-D"
   roles:
     - keepalived
 ```